awootton/knotfree-help-content/how-to-fix-internet.md

 The first problem with that is that you can be cancelled by the company.
 This has happened to many people.
 If your account is suspended then all your followers are gone.
 Unreachable.
 If only you had their email addresses or some other way to reach them!

-A more likely scenario is that the site will simply raise the 'price' for using it (usually advertisments) and lower the payback for being an influencer.
+A more likely scenario is that the site will simply raise the 'price' for using it (usually advertisements) and lower the payback for being an influencer.
 As a company they must try to maximize revenue and this may not be as good for you as it is for them.
 There's nothing you can do.
 Cory Doctrow amusingly calls this [enshittification](https://pluralistic.net/2023/01/21/potemkin-ai/#hey-guys) of the internet (which cracks me up).
 It's a problem.

 ### How the web started